Seasonal Affective Disorder

 Counselling That Fits in With Your Schedule

-I’m available for appointments Monday to Friday, from 8 am to 8 pm, either in person at my office in Westmount, Montreal, or online for your convenience.
+I’m available for appointments Monday to Friday from 8 am to 8 pm and Saturday from 10 am to 4 pm, either in-person at my office in Westmount, or online for your convenience.

 You don’t need a referral to make an appointment.
 You can contact me directly by phone, email, or book a session through the website.